jamesfowkes/auto-hms/README.md

 There's practically no error handling besides sort-of checking that the browser has found the right page.

 requirements.txt has the module requirements for pip, but doesn't include luck, which you'll probably need as well.

+You'll need to add your HMS username and password to your environment variables as LSPACE_USERNAME and LSPACE_PASSWORD.